15 Top Hikes in Santo Antao, Cape Verde

 The trail starts in Ponta do Sol, the most touristy village of Santo Antão and a stronghold of French emigrants.
 For those who don’t want to start their hike with an empty stomach, I recommend Hotel Miranda & Miranda, a hotel specialized on hikers.

-On its wall, it has a large map with the most popular treks of the island.
+On its wall, it has a large map with the island’s most popular treks.
 The staff will be glad to share their valuable hiking knowledge with you.

 I continued on the trail to Formiguinhas (“little ants”).
 On my way, I met cobblestone producers and youngsters accompanied by their fully charged donkeys.